caochao39/tare_planner/README.md

 This is a ROS package that implements an exploration planner for ground robots.

 ## Publications
+- C. Cao, H. Zhu, H. Choset, and J. Zhang: Exploring Large and Complex Environments Fast and Efficiently.
+International Conference on Robotics and Automation (ICRA), 2021.
 ```
 @inproceedings{chao2021exploring,
   title={Exploring Large and Complex Environments